appgardenstudios/hyaline/www/content/documentation/how-to/audit-documentation.md

           min-length: 100
 ```

+For more information on how to configure an audit and what checks are available please see the [audit explanation](../explanation/audit.md) or the [configuration reference](../reference/config.md).

 ### 2. Run Doctor
-Run the `Doctor` workflow in the forked `hyaline-github-app-config` repo to ensure that the configuration is valid and to add the audit to the list of available audits.
+Run the `Doctor` workflow in the forked `hyaline-github-app-config` repo to 1) ensure that the configuration is valid and 2) to add the audit to the list of available audits.
 Merge the resulting PR if needed.

 ### 3. Run Audit
 Run the `Manual - Audit` workflow in the forked `hyaline-github-app-config` repo to trigger an audit of the current extracted documentation.
 Audit results will be attached to the workflow run once it completes.